Events

 Talk & Tour

-Tour & Talk is an open format for the all HfG members and the public during which the space of the Living Library and the associated material archive are presented.
-Visitors will be introduced to the material shelving system, which was also developed with the support of HfG students during the semester training programs.
-There will be a question and answer session at the end.
+Talk & Tour is an open format for all HfG members and the public during which the space of the Living Library and the associated material archive are presented.
+Visitors will be introduced to the material shelving system, which was also developed with the support of HfG students during the semester training programmes.
+There will be a question-and-answer session at the end.

 6 May 2025